wimbarelds/next-workshop/readme.md

 ## Project Structure

-Originally there will be three workspaces:
+There are six workspaces:

 1. `mock-db`, this is a mock database system.
 This workspace is used as a module and does not need to be run.
 2. `mock-api`, this is a REST API server, using `mock-db` as its datasource.
 This does need to be run.
-3. `react-spa`, this is the React frontend application, it fetches data from the REST API.
+3. `react-spa`, this is the React SPA frontend application, it fetches data from the REST API.
+4. `nextjs-site`, this is an empty/clean NextJS project that we will rebuild our website into.
+5. `slides`, the slides to accompany this workshop
+6. `types`, just a few typescript interfaces that can be used across different workspaces

 ## `npm run` commands